 This being a horror film you know Peter is not going to stay forgotten, or buried.
 Directors Christian Bisceglia and Ascanio Malgarini, who previously gave us The Haunting of Helena, will see to that.
 Widowed archaeologist Norman Nash (Henry Douthwaite, Black Site, Soldier of War) is sent to supervise a dig in Messina.
 His teenage daughter Liz (Zoe Nochi) accompanying him.
 Can you guess whose body Norman will uncover?
 Or who Liz’s attempts to contact her dead mother will reach instead?

-I was hoping Cruel Peter might have been something a little different when.
-Instead of a Ouija board, Liz tries contacting her mother with a Bishop’s Sphere.
-It’s sort of a cross between a crystal ball, a Ouija board and a disco ball.
+I was hoping Cruel Peter might have been something a little different when instead of a Ouija board, Liz tries contacting her mother with a Bishop’s Sphere.
+It’s sort of a cross between a crystal ball, an Ouija board and a disco ball.
 It’s certainly different and it makes for a nice visual.
 But the results are the same.

 Strange sounds, hallucinations, dark figures moving around in the night, we’ve seen this all before.
 Sudden personality changes.
 Norman’s issues blaming himself for his wife’s death and the loss of his daughter’s hearing.
 Unexplained vandalism at the excavation site.
 All the things we expect from a film like Cruel Peter.